-The Board held ten meetings during the fiscal year ended December 29, 2018.
-During 2018, each director attended 75% or more of the aggregate of the meetings of the Board and the meetings held by all committees of the Board on which such director served.
-In addition, the Board holds regularly scheduled calls each fiscal quarter to review the Company's fiscal quarter earnings releases.
+The Board held nine meetings during the fiscal year ended December 28, 2019.
+During 2019, each director nominee attended 75% or more of the aggregate of the meetings of the Board and the meetings held by all committees of the Board on which such director served.
 The Board strongly encourages that directors make a reasonable effort to attend the Annual Meeting.
-All of the then current members of the Board attended the Company's 2018 Annual Meeting of Stockholders.
+All of the then current members of the Board attended the Company's 2019 Annual Meeting of Stockholders.

-During fiscal year 2018, the Board had four standing committees: the Audit Committee, the Compensation Committee, the Finance
+During 2019, the Board had three standing committees: the Audit Committee, the Compensation Committee, and the

-Committee and the Nominating and Corporate Governance Committee.
-Effective February 1, 2019, the Finance Committee was dissolved.
+Nominating and Corporate Governance Committee.
 Each of the committees has a written charter approved by the Board.
 Copies of the charters can be obtained free of charge from the Company's website, www.fossilgroup.com, by contacting the Company at 901 S. Central Expressway, Richardson, Texas 75080 to the attention of Investor Relations, or by telephone at (972) 234-2525.

-The committees on which the directors served as of March 29, 2019 and the number of committee meetings held in fiscal year 2018 are shown in the chart below.
+The committees on which the directors served as of March 27, 2020 and the number of committee meetings held in fiscal year 2019 are shown in the chart below.

 DIRECTOR AUDIT COMMITTEE COMPENSATION COMMITTEE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE

-Mark R. Belgya ✓
+Mark R. Belgya С

-William B. Chiasson С
+William B. Chiasson √

-Mauria A. Finley ✓
+Kim Harris Jones ✓

+Kosta N. Kartsotis

+Kevin Mansell С

 Diane L. Neal ✓ С

-Thomas M. Nealon ✓
+Thomas M. Nealon

-James E. Skinner ✓ С
+James E. Skinner ✓

 Gail B. Tifford ✓

 James M. Zimmerman ✓

-Number of Committee Meetings in Fiscal Year 2018 9 7 4
+Number of Committee Meetings in Fiscal Year 2019 8 6 4